New interesting scientific information about comets. What is the difference between a comet and an asteroid

 And the point is not even in the question of how an asteroid differs from a meteorite, but in the awareness of the close connection and deep interaction between the earthly and cosmic worlds, which must be established as actively as the relationship between one person and another.

-MINISTRY OF EDUCATION AND SCIENCE OF THE REPUBLIC OF KAZAKHSTANEAST KAZAKHSTAN STATE UNIVERSITY
+MINISTRY OF EDUCATION AND SCIENCE OF THE REPUBLIC OF KAZAKHSTAN

 THEM.
 S.AMANZHOLOVA